maxbechtold/tante-emmas/src/hints/slides.md

 ## State of Development

-  * api will be quite volatile a long while
+  * API will be quite volatile a long while
   * there are some hard objects that are not yet supported (especially native state or concurrency state)
   * there are probably some scenarios that do not work yet (please report them)